spatie/laravel-permission/docs/upgrading.md

 ### Upgrading to v6
-If you have overridden the `getPermissionClass()` or `getRoleClass()` methods or have custom Models, you will need to revisit those customizations.
+1. If you have overridden the `getPermissionClass()` or `getRoleClass()` methods or have custom Models, you will need to revisit those customizations.
 See PR #2368 for details.
 eg: if you have a custom model you will need to make changes, including accessing the model using `$this->permissionClass::` syntax (eg: using `::` instead of `->`) in all the overridden methods that make use of the models.
 Be sure to compare your custom models with originals to see what else may have changed.

+2. If you have a custom Role model and (in the rare case that you might) have overridden the `hasPermissionTo()` method in it, you will need to update its method signature to `hasPermissionTo($permission, $guardName = null):bool`.
+See PR #2380.

-Also note that the migrations have been updated to anonymous-class syntax that was introduced in Laravel 8.
+3. Also note that the migrations have been updated to anonymous-class syntax that was introduced in Laravel 8.
 You may optionally update your original migration files accordingly.

 ### Upgrading from v1 to v2
 If you're upgrading from v1 to v2, there's no built-in automatic migration/conversion of your data to the new structure.